-So you sign up for 12 months with this company ( and I might add they came in much cheaper than any other quote you received – you are on a real winner here) and they commence their work.
-What you notice is an immediate spike in your rankings and most of your keywords are on page 2 or 3 from no where last month.
+So you sign up for 12 months with this company and they commence their work.
+What you notice is an immediate spike in your rankings and most of your keywords are on page 2 or 3 from nowhere last month.
 You think to yourself, what an incredible result, can’t wait for more good things to follow.
 The next month you notice 1 of your internal website pages on page 1.
 This is for a service that you offer but it’s not your core business and it’s not what you were expecting.
 You think to yourself, why isn’t my main pages climbing?

 Black-Hat SEO Techniques

 When people practice ‘black hat’ techniques they feel invincible and feel that Google will never catch up with them.
 What a fool’s paradise.
 It always works out for the worse.
 Any form of black hat ‘ practices WILL BE DETECTED.
 Google will punish your website without impunity.
 It doesn’t matter what type of site you have.
 Imagine you have an eCommerce site and rely heavily on your SEO rankings.
 Think about the damage this can do to your business, your livelihood, your staff, your stock etc.

 Let me show you some really bad ‘black hat’ practices: